 - A heavy smoker who hates chocolate and any sweet food was killed by having his coffee laced with poison, with the only avaliable antidote being "placed" in sweet layer cake.

 - Wendy Marvell, the young Sky Dragon Slayer from the titular guild in Fairy Tail, is so sensitive to the sour taste of umeboshi (pickled plums) that merely watching somebody else eat them is torture.
 Gray and Loke defeat her in the S-Class exam by this means in the Tenrou Island arc.

 - Also, Bisca Mulan deeply dislikes sweet foods.

-- In One Piece, when Sanji offers to make sandwiches for breakfast, Trafalgar Law (who is traveling with the crew as part of an Enemy Mine situation) casually admits that he doesn't like bread.
+- For a non-Strawhat example, when Sanji offers to make sandwiches for breakfast, Trafalgar Law (who is traveling with the crew as part of an Enemy Mine situation) casually admits that he doesn't like bread.
 Law then freaks out, realizing that he's being drawn into the Straw Hat's antics.

 - Kaitou Joker's titular character hates dipping sauce.